nginxinc/nginx-gateway-fabric/site/content/how-to/traffic-management/snippets.md

   for i in `seq 1 10`; do curl --resolve cafe.example.com:$GW_PORT:$GW_IP http://cafe.example.com:$GW_PORT/coffee; done
   ```

-  You should see all successful responses in quick succession as we configured any rate limiting rules yet.
+  You should see all successful responses in quick succession as we have not configured any rate limiting rules yet.

 ---